mihirsamdarshi/CMSI-281/README.md

-##CMSI 281 - Data Structures
+## CMSI 281 - Data Structures Assignments

-All of this code was written for Data Structures taught by Alex Wond for the CMSI 281 Data Structures course at LMU
+All of this code was written in the Fall of 2018 for Data Structures taught by Alex Wong for the CMSI 281 Data Structures course at LMU.
+Feedback or changes are more than appreciated.